phillipro89/pointalize/pointalize-faq-markup/readme.txt

 You can install **Pointalize FAQ Markup** in two simple ways:

+= Option 1 — Install directly from WordPress: =
+1. Go to **Plugins → Add New**
+2. Search for “Pointalize FAQ Markup”
+3. Click **Install Now**, then **Activate**

-= Option 1 — Upload the ZIP manually: =
+= Option 2 — Upload the ZIP manually: =
 1. Download the plugin ZIP file (`pointalize-faq-markup.zip`)
 2. In your WordPress dashboard, go to **Plugins → Add New → Upload Plugin**
 3. Choose the ZIP file and click **Install Now**
 4. Activate the plugin

-= Option 2 — Install directly from WordPress: =
-1. Go to **Plugins → Add New**
-2. Search for “Pointalize FAQ Markup”
-3. Click **Install Now**, then **Activate**

-After activation, the plugin will automatically detect any `<details class="faq-item">` blocks in your content and output the corresponding FAQ schema.
+After activation, the plugin will automatically detect any `<details>` blocks in your content and output the corresponding FAQ schema.

 == Frequently Asked Questions ==

 = Do I need to configure anything? =
-No. The plugin works automatically on any post or page containing `<details class="faq-item">` elements.
+No. The plugin works automatically on any post or page containing `<details>` elements.

 = Can I use HTML inside my answers? =
 Yes, but all HTML will be stripped out before creating the JSON-LD markup.
 Only plain text is used to ensure compliance with Google’s structured data policies.